A stochastic volatility model with jumps: Abstract

 \section{Abstract}

-\baselineskip0.5cm We consider a stochastic volatility model with jumps where the underlying asset price is driven by a process sum of a 2-dimensional Brownian motion and 2-dimensional compensated Poisson process.
-The market is incomplete, there is an infinity of Equivalent Martingale Measures (E.M.M) and an infinity of hedging strategies.
-We characterize the set of E.M.M, and we hedge by minimizing the variance using Malliavin calculus.
+\baselineskip0.5cm We consider a stochastic volatility model with jumps where the underlying asset price is driven by the process sum of a 2-dimensional Brownian motion and a 2-dimensional compensated Poisson process.
+The market is incomplete, resulting in infinitely many Equivalent Martingale Measures.
+We find the set equivalent martingale measures, and we hedge by minimizing the variance using Malliavin calculus.